Classes scheduled for 2020

 Time: 9 a.m. to 4 p.m. (with 1 hour lunch break) April 4

 Class is limited to 12 people as it will indoors at the gallery.

-Beginning Zentangle with Pam Vukelic - June 11 & 18
+Beginning Zentangle with Pam Vukelic - CANCELLED DUE TO COVID-19

 A recently retired high school FACS (aka Home Economics) teacher, Pam is also an experienced adult ed teacher.
 Prior to learning the art of Zentangle, her artistic endeavors typically involved needle or textile arts.
 She approached Zentangle with some trepidation but soon became a believer in the notion that being an artist is not a prerequisite to this meditative activity in which one can lose oneself while creating a thing of beauty.
 Pam completed a three-day Zentangle teacher certification course in Rhode Island last June.